Spider Collector's Journal (23rd page: 2013) Copyright © 2013 by Rod Crawford

 Where you see this button in a field trip account, click it to get a page of collecting site photos!

-10 II 2013: The annual spell of good weather in February coincided with Lauren’s availability on Sunday, and I picked a site based more on potential for dry habitats than on real collecting need, the Gig Harbor Peninsula about 10 miles from the west end of the Tacoma Narrows Bridge, where I had a couple of species recorded from home specimen submissions.
+10 II 2013: The annual spell of good weather in February coincided with volunteer Lauren Taylor’s availability on Sunday, and I picked a site based more on potential for dry habitats than on real collecting need, the Gig Harbor Peninsula about 10 miles from the west end of the Tacoma Narrows Bridge, where I had a couple of species recorded from home specimen submissions.
 The early fog melted as we drove and it became bright and sunny in Tacoma.
 Alas, our destination remained cloudy all day, but at least most of the vegetation was dry!
 Our first stop was McCormick Forest Park, a county site popular with dog-walkers.
 This 122-acre natural area has well-maintained trails and scattered old-growth hemlock trees left behind by the loggers.
 We hiked to an area with picnic tables, where I sifted several loads of alder litter (5 spider species) and some moss (9 species).
 Lauren beat the small amount of fir and hemlock foliage that was accessible, and we both beat salal-fern understory (which had a nice population of pretty little Theridion californicum, among others).
 For our last couple of hours in the park, we hiked around (skirting the adjacent Corrections Center for Women) in search of other habitats.
 On the west side of a deep ravine I got access to some big maple trees, but the litter wasn’t as productive as expected, though it added 3 species.
 We finally located some decent conifer foliage to beat (not all native species) in the grounds of a fire station across the road from the parking area.